Reasons I started coding

-I also took a several courses in Code School - mostly courses related to GitHub, MySQL and Ruby.
+I also took a several courses in Code School - mostly courses related to Ruby, MySQL and Git.

 The hardest project I worked on in 2017 was upgrading a RoR app from Rails 4.2.4 to Rails 5.
 It took me a month of after-work hours (not every day), the first code was commited on 4 July, and a pull request was finally approvied on 4 August: I did not know it was hard, that is why started working on it enthusiastically.
 When I realised it was too much of a challenge for me, it was too late, so I had to complete it :) The hardest part was not making the changes, but to make sure my changes did not break anything (that time I understood the importance of good unit tests hahaha).